heroku/heroku-data-privatelink-cli/README.md

 ## `heroku data:privatelink:access:add [DATABASE]`

-add an account to your privatelink endpoint's whitelist
+add an allowed account to your privatelink endpoint

 ```
 USAGE